-The certification package should consist of a single .zip file containing all the files and using the paths above.
-The certification package can be created by using the ‘Certification Package’ button on the page that shows the plan results.
+The certification package must consist of a single .zip file containing all the files and using the paths above.
+The certification package must be created using the ‘Certification Package’ button on the page that shows the plan results.

 To prepare the certification package using the ‘Publish for certification’ button:

-- Select OpenID-Certification-of-Conformance.pdf, OpenID-Certification-Terms-and-Conditions.pdf and ‘Client Data’ files which will be uploaded and added to the package
+- Select OpenID-Certification-of-Conformance.pdf and ‘Client Data’ files which will be uploaded and added to the package

 - Click ‘Create Certification Package’ button